simap/pixelblaze/guides/hardware_setup/getting_started.md

 <strong class="warning">WARNING:</strong> Never connect both USB and external power at the same time!

 If you are using 12V LEDs, a separate 5V supply is needed for Pixelblaze.
 The GND signal must be connected between the separate power supplies for data to the pixels to work.
+The 5V supply can either be provided via the VIN/GND pins or using USB as a power source.

 ## Connecting the LEDs